 In 2006, the Land Trust purchased these 123 acres located within the towns of Ithaca and Newfield, just south of the Sweedler Preserve at Lick Brook.
 Previously owned by John Babcock, this property features more than a mile of frontage on the Cayuga Inlet.
-The land also borders Robert Treman State Park and a natural area owned and managed by Cornell Plantations.
+The land also borders Robert Treman State Park and a natural area owned and managed by Cornell Botanic Gardens.

 Please see our public use policies for recreational activities on nature preserves.

 Go Finger Lakes is the free web site created by the Finger Lakes Land Trust to promote recreation and conservation.
 Use the interactive map of 50+ hiking, biking, paddling, skiing, and outdoor adventure destinations across the region!